Molmed/seqreports/README.md

 ### Supplying a custom config file

-Custom config files can contain all command line parameters and anything else that needs to be overridden.
+Custom config files can contain all command line parameters, nextflow parameters, and overriding options.

+For example:
 ```
 resume = true
 params.run_folder = '/path/to/runfolder'
 params.fastqscreen_databases = '/path/to/databases'
 params.checkqc_config = '/path/to/checkqc.config'
-workDir = /path/to/temporary/storage/space
+workDir = '/path/to/temporary/storage/space'
 ```

+## Development

+There are two primary branches of this project:
+- `master`: The stable release branch
+- `dev`: The development and test branch, to which pull requests should be made.